-Therefore, You need to highlight skills and capabilities that differentiate you from others which makes the interviewer to feel that “you are the best”.
-So undoubtedly, the best way to answer this question is to highlight your skills and present your potentials and proficiencies in an impressive manner.
-If there are any additional qualities that make you the best person for the job, then you must say it.
+Therefore, you need to highlight skills and capabilities that differentiate you from others which makes the interviewer to feel that “you are the best”.
+So undoubtedly, the best way to answer this question is to highlight your skills and impressively present your potentials and proficiencies.
+If any additional qualities make you the best person for the job, then you must say it.
 Passion, sincerity, regularity, punctuality and more such qualities might sound different from what is presented by others.
 You can even offer some examples in order to support your answer related to any specific quality or skill.

 Are you a team player / how comfortable you are working with a team?

 Almost every candidate says ‘YES’ as a response to this question.
 But if you want to stand out in the crowd then you must understand that a simple ‘yes/no’ is not enough answer to this question.
 You must present behavioral examples to support your answer.
 A good answer to this question would something be like, ‘yes, I am a good team player, and I’ve had ample opportunities to show my team spirit in my past work, school, university competitions and more.’
 It would be great if you can support your answer with any current examples.

 You are open to provide all the contributions to the team as a member of the team.
 If you once lead the team, you can include the difficulties you have faced leading the team and the ways you have implemented in solving the difficulties.
 If you were once a member of a team, you can mention the things you have done to bring unity in the team.
 You may also mention the responsibilities you have taken in absence of the team lead to head the team.
 Focus on your behavioral examples, teamwork, and openness to bring diversity in your answer.
 You must highlight the strength of an entire team rather just focusing on individual skills.

 How your education has helped you prepare for your career?